 These sub-headings of your sections should be wrapped in a series of “h2” and “h3” tags in order to help Google understand the subject matter on your page.
 Google needs the code to be marked up/optimized in order to read it accurately.

 That’s why it’s important to use your targeted keywords in appropriate subheadings.
-Best practices say you should only have just 1 x “h1” tag, up to 2 x “h2” tags maximum, and between 3-10 x “h3” tags, depending on
+Best practices say you should only have just 1 x “h1” tag, up to 2 x “h2” tags maximum, and between 3-10 x “h3” tags, depending on amount of text in your page or blog content.

 5. Optimize Metadata: Page Titles & Descriptions